aguilaraul/CS220/README.md

 # CS220-HW-Projects
-Homework and projects built during CS220 Fall 2018.
+Homework and projects built during CS 220: Computer Architecture and Assembly Language

+This course introduces the fundamental physical and structural concepts of assembly language programming.
+Topics include machine architecture, memory addressing, input/output, interrupts, control structures, compiling, and linking.

 Following along with *The Elements of Computing Systems* and https://www.nand2tetris.org/